Enhancing Surface Neural Implicits with Curvature-Guided Sampling and Uncertainty-Augmented Representations: Evaluation

-We show that curvature-guided sampling helps in two aspects.
+\inparagraph{On-Surface Point Sampling} We show that curvature-guided sampling helps in two aspects.
 First, it stabilizes the learning procedure, leading to a faster convergence of the minimum solution.
-We show this visually by rendering reconstructed meshes during early training epochs to see the learning efficiency of the different sampling methods.
-We compute these rendered meshes' Chamfer distance (CD) and Hausdorff distance (HD) to show that curvature-guided sampling has a smoother error curve. ~\cref{fg:curvature_epochs} shows that the network converges faster with curvature sampling than with a random sample.
-In~\cref{fg:curvature_curv}, the solid lines and dash lines are Chamfer distance errors of curvature-guided sampling and random sampling, respectively.
+We show this visually by rendering reconstructed meshes during early training epochs to see the learning efficiency of the different sampling methods (see~\cref{fg:curvature_epochs}).
+We then compute these CD and HD to show that curvature-guided sampling has a smoother error curve.
+In~\cref{fg:curvature_curv}, the solid lines and dash lines are CD errors of curvature-guided sampling and random sampling, respectively.
 We normalized the CD errors by dividing the maximum error within each dataset to draw all lines in one figure.
 The curvature-guided sampling lines have a smoother trend and reach a lower error faster.
 Second, we show that curvature-guided sampling also increases the accuracy of reconstructed meshes.
-We test our method with and without curvature-guided sampling (last two columns in~\cref{tab:sample_error}) for a comparison.
-Moreover, we test on IGR~\cite{gropp2020implicit} and change its sampling method during training from randomly choosing points to curvature-guided sampling as described in~\cref{subsec:voxel_sample} (last third and fourth columns in~\cref{tab:sample_error}).
+We test our method (with enabled off-surface sampling) with and without curvature-guided sampling (\cref{tab:sample_error}~ Ours(curv) and Ours) for a comparison.
 Both comparison pairs show that considering curvature information during training improves the results.